berkeley-scf/tutorial-using-bash/managing-processes.md

 to terminate the job.
-Another useful command in this regard is `killall`, which accepts a program name instead of a process id, and will kill all instances of the named program:
+Another useful command in this regard is `killall`, which accepts a program name instead of a process id, and will kill all instances of the named program (in this case, R):

 ```bash
 $ killall R